-What is a Marine Mustang?
+What is a Mustang?

 Any Marine, after having served on active duty in the enlisted ranks of the United States Marine Corps or Marine Corps Reserve, has risen to the officer ranks, and further served as a commissioned or warrant officer on either active duty or reserve status.
-The title includes all such Marines: active duty, reserve, retired, and/or honorably discharge.